seng438-winter-2023/seng438-a4-Tyler-Thain/seng438-a4-team_number.md

 # Explain your SELENUIM test case design process

+The test case design process was best described as exploratory testing.
+Tests were created based off of functionality of the main web page of Ikea.
+Each member chose two different functionalities to test that we thought would be important to test.
+These included the search, cart, wishlist, login, and store location.
+Each of these are important when visiting the Ikea website as they are common places that a consumer may go.
+These tests were created after exploring the webpage as an individual and using it as a normal customer would, then writing tests based off of where we ended up, places we commonly visited, or otherwise important functions to the average user.

 # Explain the use of assertions and checkpoints

 # how did you test each functionaity with different test data